 Overview

 Use React Native to build mobile apps with Coinbase Developer Platform (CDP) embedded wallets in under 5 minutes!
-Get up and running fast by integrating our wallet infrastructure into your React Native project withcreate-cdp-app
+Your React Native apps can leverage EVM Externally Owned Accounts (EOA), EVM Smart Accounts, and Solana Accounts, bringing different blockchain compatibility directly to iOS and Android users.
+Get up and running fast by integrating our wallet infrastructure into your React Native project withcreate-cdp-app.

 What makes React Native embedded wallets special?